How to Focus on Work

 We’re being trained to check social media.
 Whenever we feel a little bit bored, our brain remembers where we could find a bit of fun–on social media.

 New is exciting for us.
-Every such message releases the neurotransmitter dopamine in our heads, making us feel good and adventurous.
+Every such message releases the neuromodulator dopamine in our heads, making us feel good and adventurous.

 What if my crush sent me a message?